Warner Bros to stream 2021 movie releases - RFI

 "No one wants films back on the big screen more than we do.
 We know new content is the lifeblood of theatrical exhibition, but we have to balance this with the reality that most theaters in the US will likely operate at reduced capacity throughout 2021."

+The decision, which immediately sent shockwaves through the movie industry, follows Warner's previously announced move to release "Wonder Woman 1984" on Christmas Day via its streaming platform at the same time as the big screen.

+Industry analysts had widely expected that gamble to be a one-off, at least until its success or failure could be assessed.

-The decision is expected to affect at least 17 titles including the much-anticipated "Sopranos" prequel "The Many Saints of Newark," and DC superhero sequel "The Suicide Squad."
+Thursday's announcement means that strategy has already been extended to at least 17 titles including the much-anticipated "Sopranos" prequel "The Many Saints of Newark," and DC superhero sequel "The Suicide Squad."

-Warner released "Tenet" in theaters this summer, but saw only modest US box office returns.
+Arguably the biggest affected film is "The Matrix 4," which will see Keanu Reeves reprising his role as kung fu-kicking, shades-wearing hero Neo, and is penned in for a December 2021 release.

+The hugely popular franchise about humans trapped in a virtual reality by machines has netted more than $1.6 billion worldwide.

+Disney has begun shifting family-oriented titles to premiere on its Disney+ streaming service, where "Mulan" debuted at a premium extra fee in September.

-Disney released "Mulan" on its Disney+ streaming service in September, and will premiere Pixar title "Soul" on the same platform Christmas Day in the US.
+It will premiere Pixar title "Soul" on the same platform Christmas Day in the US, for free to existing subscribers.

+Other studios such as Paramount -- which currently lack their own major streaming platforms -- have sold titles previously earmarked for the big screen during the pandemic to the likes of Netflix.

 © 2020 AFP